smathot/pythontutorials/content/pages/syntax.md

 ## Comments

 A line that starts with a `#` is a *comment*.
-Comments do nothing, but serve to document your code.
+Comments only serve to document your code.
 It is good practice to comment code that is not self-explanatory.
+However, in many cases, well-written code is self-explanatory, and adding (too many) comments will only make it less clear.

 ```python